 For over nine years, this keeper model has continued to increase fish habitat Nationwide.
-Originally standing 48" tall, thousands of this popular habitat unit have been installed coast to coast.
+Originally standing 48" tall, thousands of this popular habitat units have been installed coast to coast.
 Now standing a foot taller than the original, these units stand 60" tall and open to nine foot six inches in diameter.
 Included with each unit, the new built in Vertical UpRiseTM* has been incorporated to ensure vertical placement on any under water terrain and fishing pressure.
 This unit is almost ten feet wide and a full five feet high!

 Maximum shade and protection is abundant throughout this eco-friendly product, made with reclaimed PVC material.
 With limbs standing a full 60" tall, these 1/2" to 5" wide surfaces grow algae and aquatic life quickly.
 Textured and weathered PVC surfaces promotes rapid growth.
 Bend to any shape and toss in water with no tools or additional supplies needed in 5 minutes or less!